TheRealBarenziah/tfaker.js/README.md

 - purge eslint or bother to setup .env devDependencies, optimize etc

 #### Why IE6/Netscape  ?
 I learned JS with ES6 syntax (which I very like), only to realize that you usually can't afford ES6 into your backend especially in production.
-It's actually not that bad: the limited ways of old have me do researches and learn plenty of good stuff about JS.
-And I feel like supporting the oldest stuff possible is a path to more fun and knowledge.
+It's actually not that bad: the limited ways of old have me do researches and learn plenty of good stuff about JS and stuff.
+Imo supporting the oldest stuff possible is the path to even more fun and knowledge.
 I know nothing, just like the guy below.

 #### Have you heard about Babeljs?
 Babel is an awesome, one of a kind library.
 Big up to them